vanallenlab/terra-helper/terra-helper/README.md

 # Terra helper
 Run scripts from this directory.
 The table of contents contains a hyperlink to all scripts contained in this directory.
+Additional documentation for use cases can be found in the [docs/ folder](../docs/).

-# Table of Contents
+# Table of contents
 - [copy_bucket.sh](#copy_bucketsh)
 - [copy_bucket-mirror.sh](#copy_bucket-mirrorsh)
 - [copy_multiple_buckets.sh](#copy_multiple_bucketssh)